pyta-uoft/website/index.md

 1. Python error message: "Missing parentheses in call to 'print'" This error occurs when you do not use parentheses in call to 'print'.
+Note that this was a major change from Python 2 to Python 3.

 ```python
 print 3   # Error on this line